GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex4_gnirsls_Kband111mm_red_cmdline.rst

    reduce @sci.lis -p interactive=True

-.. todo:: I don't know what I'm seeing in the telluricCorrect plot.
-          What's the red line?
-Is it supposed to match the data (black dots)?
-          Probably needs a screenshot with explanation.

-The 2D spectrum, without telluric correction and flux calibration, looks like this:
+The 2D spectrum, without telluric correction and flux calibration, with blue wavelengths at the bottom and the red-end at the top, looks like this:

 ::